 Obtained a voluntary dismissal—after filing preliminary objections—of all claims against client’s title insurer in a commercial real estate broker’s almost quarter-million dollar fee action brought under Pennsylvania’s Commercial Real Estate Broker’s Lien Act.

-While in law school, Michael served as a note-comment editor for the Temple Law Review, participated in moot court, and earned recognition as the evening student with the highest scholastic rank.
 Before attending law school, Michael taught history and political science in private and public schools both abroad in Switzerland and Korea and here in the United States, including Strath Haven High School, in Wallingford, Pennsylvania.